-Today’s application Prisma, available for Android and iOS took photo-software to a next level.
+Today’s application Prisma, available for Android and iOS, took photo-software to a next level.
 Instead of using standard filter options, which each time use the same algorithms, the software is based on Artificial Intelligence.
 For its use, the app has to be connected to the internet.
 The app it-self serves as a connection to the Cloud.
-To use a filter the program uploads the picture to the cloud.
+To update a filter the program uploads the picture to the server.
 With scanning all images, the software learns from each use and due to this, each time applies the filter differently.
 So theoretically, if you use today the filter on a photo and you will repeat the same function next week, the result will differ.

 Independent from an ethics point of view, legally it is divided.
 The photographer keeps his or her rights, at least if this was given for the original image.
 Nevertheless based on the use of the software, the software claims non-exclusive rights to use the created pictures with-out paying royalties:

 “Prisma does not claim ownership of any Content that you post on or through the Service.
 Instead, you hereby grant to Prisma a non-exclusive, fully paid and royalty-free, transferable, sub-licensable, worldwide license to use the Content that you stylize on or through the Service.”

 Such provisions are similar to social media platforms, where the users provide similar rights to the platform.
 This opens the question, what about photos, which are meant completely for private use, where

 - the user has no commercial agreement with the visual identifiable people (“model agreement”) or

 - uploads images from other copyright holders to just add for fun a filter.

 So what about the case that an individual uses Prisma to lay a “Lichtenstein filter” over the Mona Lisa?
 Prisma Labs, Inc. has the non-exclusive right on such an image?
 Complicated questions, so it is no surprise that you have to be at least thirteen years old to use this graphic software.